rexsphere/veo-3-nano-banana-gemini-api-quickstart/README.md

-# Veo 3 Gemini API Quickstart
+# Gemini API Veo 3 & Nano Banana Quickstart

-[Veo 3](https://ai.google.dev/gemini-api/docs/video) is Google's state-of-the-art video generation model available in the Gemini API.
-This repository is a quickstart that demonstrates how to build a simple UI to generate videos with Veo 3, play them, and download the results.
-It also includes an image + text to video generation using the [Imagen 4](https://ai.google.dev/gemini-api/docs/imagen) model.
+A comprehensive AI-powered quickstart for creating and editing images and videos using Google's latest Gemini API models including [Veo 3](https://ai.google.dev/gemini-api/docs/video), [Imagen 4](https://ai.google.dev/gemini-api/docs/imagen), and [Gemini 2.5 Flash Image Preview aka nano banana](https://ai.google.dev/gemini-api/docs/gemini).

 ![Example](./public/example.png)

 > [!NOTE]
 > If you want a full studio, consider [Google's Flow](https://labs.google/fx/tools/flow) (a professional environment for Veo/Imagen).
-Use this repo as a lightweight quickstart to learn how to build your own UI that generates videos with Veo 3 via the Gemini API.
+Use this repo as a lightweight studio to learn how to build your own UI that generates content with Google's AI models via the Gemini API.

 (This is not an official Google product.)

 ## Features

+The quickstart provides a unified composer UI with different modes for content creation:

--   Generate videos from text prompts using the Veo-3 model.
+-   **Create Image**: Generate images from text prompts using **Imagen 4** or **Gemini 2.5 Flash**.
+-   **Edit Image**: Edit an image based on a text prompt using **Gemini 2.5 Flash**.
+-   **Compose Image**: Combine multiple images with a text prompt to create a new image using **Gemini 2.5 Flash**.
--   Generate videos from images + text prompts using the Imagen 4.0 model or upload a starting image.
+-   **Create Video**: Generate videos from text prompts or an initial image using **Veo 3**.

+### Quick Actions & UI Features
+- Seamless navigation between modes after generating content
--   Play and download generated videos.
+- Download generated images & videos
--   Cut videos directly in the browser to a specific time range.
+- Cut videos directly in the browser to specific time ranges

 ## Getting Started: Development and Local Testing